 If you have to narrow it down to the most important vitamin for alcohol recovery, take vitamin B1, or thiamin.
 People who regularly drink alcohol tend to be low in thiamine, which is critical to metabolism in brain cells.
 Thiamin creates sugar and fuel for these cells.
 Without thiamin, people can experience a form of permanent brain damage called Wernicke-Korsakoff Syndrome.

-If you or a loved one struggle with alcohol use, contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can help.
+If you or a loved one struggle with alcohol use, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can help.
 You deserve a healthier future, call today.

 Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.